How to Deal with Unacceptable Patient Behavior

 If a patient doesn't respond to warnings and continues to act in an unacceptable manner, it may be necessary to dismiss them.
 If you find there's no other option but to transfer or dismiss the patient, you should explain the situation to them as calmly and clearly as possible.

-Find out more about coping with violence in the workplace and learn how our panic button systems are already protecting health service workers across the country, by taking a look around or getting in touch with a member of our team.
-Request a Demo.
+To learn more about coping with violence in the workplace and how our panic button systems are already protecting health service workers across the country, explore our case studies or get in touch with a member of our team.